spareknobs/diysynthworkshop/README.md

 -  Install Arduino IDE + Teensy board libraries following these instructions:  https://www.pjrc.com/teensy/td_download.html

-- Open Tools → Library Manager
+- Open Tools → Library Manager.
+Search for _Smoothed _.
+Install it.
-- Search for Smoothed
-- Install it

-- Connect the Teensy to your Laptop  using the micro usb cable
+- Connect the Teensy to your Laptop using the micro usb cable.

-- In the Arduino IDE, select the Teensy Board
+- In the Arduino IDE, select the Teensy Board.

 - File → Open → Navigate to the folder Start_Here → select Start_Here.ino